Famous for flavouring gin, juniper berries are so much more than a fragrant ingredient.

-Juniper oil has been found to help increase activity of three important antioxidants: catalase, superoxide dismutase (SOD), and glutathione peroxidase.
+Juniper oil has been found to help increase the activity of three important antioxidants: catalase, superoxide dismutase (SOD), and glutathione peroxidase.

-Folklore has long considered juniper berry to be a natural anxiety remedy, and it has also been shown that juniper berry can incite a state of relaxation and aid sleep.
+Folklore has long considered the juniper berry to be a natural anxiety remedy, and it has also been shown that juniper berry can incite a state of relaxation and aid sleep.

 A study in 2006 showed that insomniacs were able to take less sleep-promoting medication when inhaling a fragrance oil containing juniper berry, as the oil contributed to the sensation of needing to sleep.